 I need to keep pressing forward – even when I don’t know how – even though it feels difficult.
 And I can, because I trust Him and His strength that lifts me.

-I read this article, by Bonnie Gray, What To Do When Your Dreams Stall: 5 Steps To Take When You’ve Given Up As I read it, it resonated with how I felt, and it probably will be encourage you if you feel like you are in a stage of ambiguity.
+I read this article, by Bonnie Gray, What To Do When Your Dreams Stall: 5 Steps To Take When You’ve Given Up It resonated with how I felt, and it probably will be encourage you if you feel like you are in a stage of ambiguity.

 Confide in God about how you really feel.
 Make space to ask the hard questions.
 When your soul is free to be real, you can receive the comfort and strength from God to dream again.